-DIY Plans to Build an Easy Rustic Dining Table
+DIY Furniture Plans – A Simple to Build Dining Table

 - 3″ screws (lag screws can also be used for a more industrial look)